 When we clean your teeth, we do more than just polish them.
 We take care to remove plaque and tartar buildup (hard deposits below the gum line), which can lead to gum disease – the #1 cause of tooth loss among adults.

 It’s important to remember that dental plaque isn’t dead – it’s bacteria, a living, breathing organism.
 Left unchecked, it can do a lot of damage to your teeth and gums.
+This is often why your gums may bleed when you floss intermittently.

 When we clean your teeth, we remove the buildup that you either missed or can’t see.
 Need a helping hand?
 Our friendly, experienced hygienists will be happy to show you the correct way to brush and floss for optimum oral health!

 Time to don your coat of armor!
-During your teeth cleaning procedure, you’ll be given a fluoride rinse to protect and harden the enamel of your teeth.
+During your teeth cleaning procedure, you’ll be given a fluoride varnish to protect and harden the enamel of your teeth.
 Fluoride helps to increase your tooth enamel’s resistance to harmful bacteria and acids that can contribute to tooth decay and sensitivity.

 How to protect your tooth enamel at home: